-9 Signs You Should Be a Business Management Major
+7 Surefire Signs You Should Be a Business Management Major

-Unfortunately, unless you have psychic abilities, you can’t really know for certain.
-But solid research is the next best thing.
-One solid starting spot would be checking out some of the coursework for Business Management majors to see what your studies would cover.
+Doing some research can help get you started.
+One solid starting spot would be checking out some of the coursework for business management majors to see what your studies would cover.
 You could also check out more career information about business management to get an idea of potential outcomes.

 1. You are a good listener

-4. You are decisive
+2. You are resilient

 “Business management isn’t the kind of career where you can spend some time in school and have it mastered,” says Adrian Ridner, CEO and co-founder of Study.com.
 “While the principles of what makes a good manager might remain consistent, when you put them into practice with people—it can look different every time.”
 Ridner explains that managers need to be able to keep up with practice changes and care about refining their skills and approaches.

-9. You want lots of options in your career path
+7. You want lots of options in your career path

-Is a Business Management degree a natural fit for you?
+Is a business management degree a natural fit for you?

-The next step is to research what enrolling in a program would involve.
+If you are resonating with some of the traits on this list, the next step is to research what enrolling in a program would involve.
 How long does completing a degree program take?
 What would you study?
-To get a closer look at the details, check out Rasmussen College’s Business Management program page.
+To get a closer look at the details, check out the Rasmussen University Business Management program page.